The HAL Project

 Taking these proposals from concept to fruition requires open dialogue rooted in facts.
 The revenue sources below form the fiscal framework for The HAL Project’s goals.

-• Revenue from targeted taxes on: inadequate wages, outsourcing, nonresident investments, and high net worth assets.
+Revenue investments, and high net worth assets.
+Revenue from targeted taxes on: inadequate wages, outsourcing, nonresident

-Our initiative will grow the economy, thereby increasing revenue.
+This initiative is intended to grow the economy, thereby increasing revenue.
 The outcome is driven in part by the multiplier effect.
 This economic principle is central to understanding why these policies increase wealth rather than merely redistribute resources.
 When public investments generate sustained economic activity, their benefits extend beyond direct recipients and accumulate over time.
 Increased employment, rising incomes, and expanded business activity broaden the tax base while reducing long-term public costs associated with poverty and economic insecurity.
 Under these conditions, public investment functions as a fiscally responsible mechanism for durable wealth formation rather than a recurring expenditure.

 As a feature of The HAL Project’s website, each of the revenue sources can be modeled, debated, and improved through public participation.
 Together, they will move the country to a more stable and just society.
 Fiscal responsibility and social equity can coexist when guided by fair policy designs and measurable outcomes.